 A police officer can ask to speak to you at any time.
 The duration of the encounter and whether your response is voluntary or mandatory differs depending on the nature of the stop.
 Generally, there are three types of interactions with the police:

-- Consensual voluntary encounter– If a police officer stops you without a warrant, probable cause, or reasonable suspicion that you committed, are committing, or are about to commit a crime and asks a question unrelated to any specific investigation or crime, you may refuse to speak with the officer and walk away.
+- Consensual voluntary encounter– If a police officer stops you without a warrant, probable cause, or reasonable suspicion that you committed, are committing, or are about to commit a crime and speaks with you, you may refuse to speak with the officer and walk away.
 In reality, it is often difficult to tell whether the officer is conducting an investigation based on the question he or she asks you; therefore, it is a good idea to be polite and ask the officer, ‘Am I free to go?’
 If the officer says ‘yes,’ then you are free to leave.

-- Investigative Stop– Section 901.151, Florida Statutes is known as Florida’s “stop and frisk law.”
-This statute codifies the principles outlined by the United States Supreme Court in Terry v.
-Ohio, 392 U.S. 1, 88 S.Ct.
-1868, 20 L.E d.2d 889 (1968).
-If the police officer has reasonable, articulable suspicion that you have committed, are committing, or are about to commit a crime in violation of state or federal criminal laws or the criminal ordinances of any city or county, the officer may conduct a brief investigatory stop.
-Mere suspicion is not enough to support a stop. .
+- Investigative stop– If the police officer has reasonable, articulable suspicion that you have committed, are committing, or are about to commit a crime in violation of any city, county, state, or federal law, the officer may conduct a brief investigatory stop.
 During this stop, you are not free to leave and the officer may temporarily detain you for as long as reasonably necessary to ascertain your identity and to conduct an investigation and/or dispel his or her suspicion.
-The officer is also required to detain you in the immediate vicinity of the encounter.
+The officer is required to detain you in the immediate vicinity of the encounter.
 The officer may also frisk you or pat you down if he or she has a reasonable fear for the officer’s safety or for the safety of others.

 If you are arrested, the police officer may search your person and the area within your immediate presence for the purpose of protecting the officer from attack, preventing you from escaping, or discovering the fruits of crime.